pg-format/pgraphs/README.md

 ~~~

 Note that the command cannot access file outside of the Docker
-image by default, so usage is limted to reading/writing from/to
+image by default, so usage is limited to reading/writing from/to
 standard input/output:

 ~~~sh